Assistance programs Erie County New York and Buffalo

 - 1195 Main Street, Buffalo NY 14209.
 Phone (716) 884-7791

 Grants from Rapid Rehousing and also locally run Homeless Prevention Programs can be used to help income qualified tenants and families living in poverty that have a housing crisis.
 Federal money can be used to pay for utility costs, including heating or water bills, as well as rent or relocation.
 Ongoing case management is also given to clients of RRHPP.
 Read Erie County eviction assistance and rehousing.

-- There are also loans for paying rent or a mortgage arrears, vehicle repair or purchase, security deposits, home repair, child care.
-People who are working at minimum part time or who may be going back to school are eligible to apply for the loan program.
-Click here to find other loan programs, or dial (716) 335-7400.
+- There are also loans for paying rent or a mortgage arrears, vehicle repair or purchase, security deposits, home repair, or even child care.
+People who are working at minimum part time or who may be going back to school are eligible to apply for the program.
+Click here to find other Salary Advice loan programs, or dial (716) 335-7400.

 Matt Urban HOPE Center - People facing an eviction and at risk of losing their home or apartment, or those who are currently homeless, can contact this agency.
 Dial (716) 855-2124.

 Buffalo NY area free home repairs and improvements are offered too.
 A leading agency is the non-profit.
 West Side Neighborhood Housing Services.
 Low-income families, people with no money and the poor with a broken furnace or heating unit can get grant money or low-cost loans.
 There is also assistance for homeowners who need a window or roof replacement and more.
 The city of Buffalo partners with West Side Neighborhood Housing Services to offer homeowners options and programs to resolve their crisis.